phockett/open-photoionization-docker-stacks/ePolyScat/readme.md

 ... and with log file output

   `docker run -d --rm -v <host-dir>:/data --env NCPUS=24 --name eps24 eps bash -c "./runJobs.sh /data/jobs > /data/jobs/log.txt"`

+# See also

+- For an online version of ePS and other tools, try [the AMOS gateway](https://amosgateway.org/).